Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Conclusion and future work

 \section{Conclusion and future work}

-In conclusion, this work presents an efficient and hardware-aware implementation procedure for the matrix-free algorithm designed to compute FE-discretized matrix-multivector products on multi-node CPU-only and multi-node GPU architectures.
-Our implementation employs different techniques for each architecture to achieve the best possible performance.
+In conclusion, this work presents an efficient hardware-aware algorithm and implementation strategies for computing FE discretized matrix-multivector products in the matrix-free paradigm on multi-node CPU and multi-node GPU architectures.
+The proposed method addresses a significant gap in the currently available implementations of matrix-free methods, which are neither optimal nor directly applicable for the action of an FE discretized operator on a large number of FE discretized fields.
+We propose a batched layout for storing the multivector whose batchsize can be tuned to the underlying hardware architectures.
+Our implementation employs different batched evaluation strategies to compute the matrix-multivector products depending on the architecture to achieve the best possible performance.
+We also employ architecture-specific implementation strategies to evaluate the tensor contractions encountered in the matrix-free approach.
 For CPU architectures, we use even-odd decomposition to reduce computation, SIMD vectorization to exploit thread-level parallelism, and overlapping computation and communication to increase scaling efficiency.
-In contrast, for GPU architectures, we employ kernel fusion and GPU shared memory to reduce accesses from device memory, registers to reduce bank conflicts, and design the algorithm to overlap compute and data movement.
-These techniques allow us to achieve significant performance gains.
-Our results indicate that this implementation outperforms the closest benchmark, achieving computational gains of 3.1x on 1 GPU (390k DoFs/GPU), 1.6x on 8 GPUs (49k DoFs/GPU), and 4.4x on 768 CPU cores ($\sim 920$ DoFs/core) for matrix-multivector products (1024 vectors) for polynomial order 8.
-Additionally, the strong scaling studies and performance benchmarks we show on both multi-node CPU and GPU architectures demonstrate the effectiveness of this implementation in solving large-scale problems over the existing matrix-free implementations.
-This proposed method fills a gap in the current available open-source implementations of the matrix-free methods, which are neither optimal nor directly applicable for the action of an FE-discretized operator on a large number of FE-discretized fields.
+On GPU architectures, we employ GPU shared memory and kernel fusion for GPU architectures to reduce accesses to and from device memory and registers to reduce bank conflicts.
+Furthermore, we utilize constant memory on GPUs to broadcast accesses and reduce shared memory usage and bank conflicts.
+We also design an algorithm to overlap computation and data movement in conjunction with the proposed batched layout on GPUs.
+These techniques have allowed us to achieve significant performance gains.
+Our results indicate that this implementation outperforms the closest benchmark, achieving computational gains of 2.77x on 1 Summit node (6 GPUs, $\sim$200k DoFs/GPU), 30\% on 16 Summit nodes (96 GPUs, 12k DoFs/GPU), and 4.43x on 64 nodes of Param Pravega (3072 CPU cores, $\sim$700 DoFs/core) for matrix-multivector products (1024 vectors) for polynomial order 8.
+Additionally, the strong scaling studies and performance benchmarks we showed on both multi-node CPU and GPU architectures demonstrate the effectiveness of this implementation in solving large-scale problems over existing matrix-free implementations.
+We also demonstrated that the proposed method is particularly suitable for solving large-scale nonlinear eigenvalue problems.
+To this end, we have performed benchmark studies for the solution of an eigenvalue problem using the Chebyshev Filtered Subspace Iteration (ChFSI) \cite{Zhou2006Self-consistent-fieldIteration} approach and achieved speedups of 1.6x -- 2.17x on a uniform mesh for 1 Summit node (6 GPUs, $\sim$200k DoFs/GPU), 14\% -- 41\% for 4 Summit nodes (24 GPUs, $\sim$50k DoFs/GPU), $\sim$10\% on 16 Summit nodes (96 GPUs, $\sim$12k DoFs/GPU), and 2.0x -- 3.0x on 64 nodes of Param Pravega (3072 CPU cores, $\sim$700 DoFs/core) for matrix-multivector products (1024 vectors) compared to the best baseline implementation for polynomial order 6, 7, and 8.